square/square-python-sdk/doc/payments.md

 ## Complete Payment

-Completes a payment.
+Completes (captures) a payment.

 By default, payments are set to complete immediately after they are created.
-If you set autocomplete to false when creating a payment, you can complete the payment using this endpoint.
+If you set autocomplete to false when creating a payment, you can complete (capture) the payment using this endpoint.
 For more information, see [Delayed Payments](https://developer.squareup.com/docs/payments-api/take-payments#delayed-payments).

 ```python